h5law/cursorsort/README.md

 point to and the first cursor is less than the second or vice versa.

-This sorting algorithm works on any type implementing the `PartialOrd` and `Copy` traits - the test cases cover arrays of integers, letters and words.
+This sorting algorithm works on any type implementing the `PartialOrd` and `Copy` traits - the test cases cover `array`s and `Vec`tors of integers, letters and words, as well as `String`s.

 ## Overview